Sunday, January 21, 2024

 At the time, I think I believed it had been misplaced or lost and that is why it was in the Lost and Found.
 I later realized that's probably just where they kept it.
 For reasons I no longer remember or understand, and in an act that for me, qualified as rebellion, and against Dave's protestations, I decided to take the sign.

-It's comical to me know, but I can still recall Dave's disbelief that I would be so brazen as to just take the Stop-and-Go sign.
+It's comical to me now, but I can still recall Dave's disbelief that I would be so brazen as to just take the Stop-and-Go sign.
 I mean, how would we be dismissed for recess the next day?

-The consequences that would come to the school as a result of my larceny notwithstanding, why did I even I want the sign anyway?
+The consequences that would come to the school as a result of my larceny notwithstanding, why did I even want the sign anyway?
 What was I going to do with it?
 It's appeal as a source of entertainment seems limited.
 If it had been awarded to me or given to me as a gift, pretty sure I would have thrown it straight in the trash.
 But since I was stealing it, I apparently wanted it desperately.
 I grabbed it from the Lost and Found and headed out to wait for the bus.

 In what was maybe an indication of how I would fare as a criminal, I was not discreet about my theft.
 Instead, I proudly displayed my treasure to several others at the bus stop.
 When the bus arrived, I got on the bus and took the sign home.
 I have no memory of doing anything with the sign once I got there.